assapir/yahf/README.md

   }
   ```
 - Middlewares are called FIFO, and called before any handler.
-- Handlers are called for exact match for the path, without starting `/`.
+- Handlers are matched based on both path and HTTP method.
+- Route patterns support parameters (e.g., `/users/:id`) and the matched values are available in `groups`.